Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncAgent.md

 ## DESCRIPTION
 The **Get-AzureRmSqlSyncAgent** cmdlet returns information about one or more Azure SQL Sync Agents.
-Specify the name of a sync agent to see information for only that sync sync agent.
+Specify the name of a sync agent to see information for only that sync agent.

 ## EXAMPLES

-### Example 1: Get all instances of SQL Sync Agent assigned to a SQL Azure Server
+### Example 1: Get all instances of Azure SQL Sync Agent assigned to an Azure SQL Server
 ```
 PS C:\>Get-AzureRmSqlSyncAgent -ResourceGroupName "ResourceGroup01" -ServerName "Server01"
 ResourceId                  : subscriptions/{subscriptionId}/resourceGroups/{ResourceGroup01}/servers/{Server01}/syncAgents/{SyncAgent01}